JonLysons/Writing_Portfolio/README.md

 # Writing Portfolio

-A selection of articles that I’ve written.
-Specialist subjects include games, photography, software, graphic design, but I have written about on a diverse range of topics from healthcare and recycling to giftware and television.
+A selection of articles written by.
+Specialist subjects include games, photography, software, graphic design, however, I have also written on a diverse range of topics from healthcare and recycling to the retail and broadcast industry.

 [BattleStations feature](https://github.com/JonLysons/Writing_Portfolio/blob/main/BattleStations.pdf)